vmware/vic/CONTRIBUTING.md

 ## High level project planning

 We use the following structure for higher level project management
-* Milestones - smallest discrete unit of work that implements a self-contained functional change - for example 'attach, stdout only'
+* Epic (zenhub) - implements a functional change - for example 'attach, stdout only', may span milestones and releases.
+Expected to be broken down from larger Epics into smaller epics prior to commencement.
-* Releases - one or more milestones
+* Milestones - essentially higher level user stories
-* Epics (zenhub) - themes of work, either by functional area or feature, that can span multiple milestones, for example 'network create'.
-It is expected that new issues will be added to epics as the feature or area is refined.
+* Labels - either by functional area (`component/...`) or feature (`feature/...`)